utopia-opensource/utopia-codebase/README.md

 * [reddit2utopia](https://github.com/Sagleft/reddit2utopia) - Bot for throwing posts from Reddit to Utopia with indication of the source.
 * [account-balance-go](https://github.com/utopia-opensource/account-balance-go) - Example of querying the balance of Crypton and UUSD with Utopia Ecosystem API and utopialib-go.
 * [uexchange-go](https://github.com/utopia-opensource/uexchange-go) - Library for working with the exchange UUSD and Crypton written in Golang.
+* [UtpPostTelebot](https://github.com/CtrCat/UtpPostTelebot) - The ability to send messages to the Utopia channel directly from the telegram.

 ## Other
 * [crypton_zgcom_api.md](https://gist.github.com/Sagleft/6078fb4f9014f9d0fcf030c515460e3b) - Let's look at the ZG.com exchange API to get data about Crypton.